-Appendix A: Supplemental Information
+Power Rates Schedules and GSRPs Appendix A: Supplemental Information

-Adjustments to rates and GRSPs during the Rate Period due to the Power CRAC (GRSP II.O), the Power RDC (GRSP II.P), and the Power FRP Surcharge (GRSP II.Q) are summarized here.
+Any adjustments to rates and GRSPs during the Rate Period due to the Power CRAC (GRSP II.0), the Power RDC (GRSP II.P), and the Power FRP Surcharge (GRSP II.Q) will be summarized here.
 Any other adjustments to rates or GRSPs during the Rate Period, made in accordance with these rate schedules and GRSPs, will also be summarized here.